UnHumbleBen/dimensionality-reduction/README.md

 (It is possible that Octave may instead output of negative of this, since *U<sub>1</sub>* and *-U<sub>1</sub>* are equally valid choices for the first principal component.)

+## Dimensionality Reduction
+After computing the principal components, we can use them to reduce the feature dimension of our dataset by projecting each example onto a lower dimensional space, *x<sup>(i)</sup> -> z<sup>(i)</sup>*.
+In practice, the projected data could be used instead of the original data for a learning algorithm.

+### Projecting the data onto the principal components
+The function in **src/projectData.m** returns new dataset given a dataset *X*, the principal components *U*, and the desired number dimensions to reduce to *K*.

+### Reconstructing an approximation of the data
+The function in **src/recoverData.m** projects each example in *Z* back onto the original space and returns the recovered approximation.

+### Visualizing the projections
+The script in **tests/visualizeProjection.m** shows how the projection affects the data.
+(Figure to be added later)

 ## To-Do List
 - [X] implement tests/ExampleDataset.m
 - [X] create figure for Example Dataset